tonsky/tonsky.github.io/_posts/2021-09-23-python-build.md

 When we just started Skija, I used Maven because I knew it well.
 Pretty soon we run into Maven limitations: it’s a very rigid system.
 It does well on standard projects, but when you need something extra, it becomes an obstacle.

-And we had very non-standard project.
+And we had a very non-standard project.
 Skija is 50/50 Java AND C++ project.
 We build native artifacts and pack them in JARs files.
 We have multiple different JARs built from the same source (one per platform).
 We also pre-process Java sources with Lombok before compiling them.

 > Fun fact: the only IDE that supports simultaneous Java + C++ development is Android Studio.
 No, we weren’t ready to make this sacrifice.

 With each complication, I fought hard to make it work with Maven.
 But its rigidness made easy things extremely hard.
 E.g. I couldn’t control which files from the directory should go into JARs and which should not.
 I couldn’t tell it at which directory to look.

 Eventually, I gave up.
 It was _ridiculously_ hard affair to achieve trivial things.
-E.g. you need to generate/modify XML file on the fly just to pass credentials from the environment.
+E.g. you need to generate/modify an XML file on the fly just to pass credentials from the environment.
 Or I couldn’t _stop_ Maven from running tests when I didn’t need to.

 # Gradle

-We didn’t even try Gradle on Skija project, but I saw my colleagues use it in the wild.
-Gradle is mostly magic: you write “hints” to the build system and then, hopefully, right thing will happen at the right time.
+We didn’t even try Gradle on the Skija project, but I saw my colleagues use it in the wild.
+Gradle is mostly magic: you write “hints” to the build system and then, hopefully, the right thing will happen at the right time.
 It’s also full of defaults and conventions, so many details are implicit.
 You have to know them to guess what will happen, but you can’t google them, because there’s no code.

 # Make